oshi/oshi/src/site/markdown/FAQ.md

 * Solaris 11 (SunOS 5.11)
 * AIX 7.1 (POWER4)

+## How do I resolve `Pdh call failed with error code 0xC0000BB8` issues?

+OSHI (and many other programs) rely on the English Performance Counter indices in the registry.
+These are located at `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Perflib\009\Counter`.
+Sometimes when configuring localized Windows installations, these values become corrupt or are missing.

+If you receive this PDH error code, investigate whether your English (page 009) performance counters are corrupt.
+[Rebuild them](https://docs.microsoft.com/en-us/troubleshoot/windows-server/performance/rebuild-performance-counter-library-values) if necessary.

 ## How do I resolve JNA `NoClassDefFoundError` or `NoSuchMethodError` issues?

 OSHI uses the latest version of JNA, which may conflict with other dependencies your project (or its parent) includes.